 Payment processors and merchant accounts work together to enable businesses to accept and process electronic payments quickly and safely.
 Here is a step-by-step overview of how they collaborate over the course of a transaction:

-When a customer decides to make a purchase using a credit card, debit card, or other electronic payment method, they provide their payment information, either by swiping, inserting, or tapping their card or entering the details online.
+When a customer decides to make a purchase using a credit card, debit card, or other electronic payment method, they provide their payment information, either by swiping, inserting, tapping their card, or entering the details online.

 If the transaction is made online or through a mobile app, a payment gateway collects and encrypts the customer's payment information before sending it to the payment processor.